-Recently Microsoft released an article regarding how Windows users can delete all these unwanted files.
-Please read this guide until the end here; I mentioned different methods to delete these files.
+Recently, Microsoft released an article on how Windows users can delete these unwanted files.

 Why Should You Delete Old Windows Update?